Overview and Mission

 Project WET is an international, interdisciplinary water science and education program for educators of all sorts - public and private school teachers,

 water resource professionals, youth club leaders and many others.
-Project WET workshops are FREE
+In West Virginia, Project WET workshops are FREE

 and conducted throughout the state.

-Project WET curriculum was developed through collaboration of teachers, scientists and resource professionals.
+Project WET's curriculum was developed through a collaboration of teachers, scientists, and resource professionals.
+Project WET correlates with state and national

+standards of learning, and strongly supports STEM principles.
 Project WET believes that educators hold the key to empowering people to effect sustainable,

 positive change at the local level, for the benefit of all water users.

 and historic uses of water, and contemporary management issues such as stormwater and nonpoint source pollution.

 Project WET makes water education fun, and helps educators meet their objectives in an innovative way.
 The activities are designed to complement existing curriculum

 rather than displace or add additional concepts to the classroom.
 Project WET activities are interdisciplinary, hands-on, and engaging to make water education fun for

 students and teachers.